-We held our first discussion on value acceleration on January 9th as the first of a six-part series.
+We held our first discussion on value acceleration on January 9th as the first of a five-part series.
 If you were unable to attend (because the weather was not in your favor, or if you are outside of the Portland, Maine area), or are a business owner or executive interested in increasing the value of your business, read on to see what you missed.

 One of the statistics that really caught participants’ attention was this one: 12 months after selling, three out of four business owners surveyed “profoundly regretted” their decision.
 Situations like these highlight the importance of the value acceleration process, which focuses on increasing value and aligning business, personal, and financial goals.
 Through this process, business owners will be better prepared for business transition, and therefore be significantly more satisfied with their decisions.